-In order to return long-term income to the CBT, CBTE invests in energy and power related projects with its joint venture partner, CPC, and oversees CPC's management of the development, construction and operation of these investments.
-CBT uses the income earned through CBTE's investments to create a legacy of social, economic and environmental wellbeing in the Basin.
+In order to return stable long-term income to the CBT, CBTE invests in energy and power related projects with its joint venture partner, CPC, and oversees CPC's management of the development, construction and operation of these investments.
+These investments are the core of CBT's Legacy Fund, and CBT uses the income earned through CBTE's investments to create a legacy of social, economic and environmental well-being in the Basin.